Objects and Classes¶

 >>> bprinter.set_print('Hi there')

-set to the bprinter
+set_print runs with self set to the bprinter object and what

 set to Hi there .
-(Take a look at where we defined the BetterPrinter
+(Take a look at where we defined the BetterPrinter class

 above: you can see the names there).